 In order for these mosquito repelling plants to be most effective, plant them in potted plants around your patio area.
-When you’re sitting outside and the mosquitoes are especially bad, break off a piece of your plant that repels mosquitoes, crush it, and rub its oils on your pulse points.
+When you’re sitting outside and the mosquitoes are especially bad, break off a piece of plant that repels mosquitoes.
+Crush it, and rub the oils on your pulse points.

 How to prevent mosquitos

 The plants that contain the citronella oil in them may deter mosquitos.
 However, it is mostly when you crush the leaves and rub them directly on your skin.
 There is also citronella oil that you can purchase online or at health retailers.

 According to the Environmental Protection Agency, (EPA) when used correctly, mosquito repellents that have DEET or picaridin are safe for adults and children over 2 months.
 Still, many mosquito repellents are in spray form.
 These are bad because we inhale them.
 Also, if they are aerosol and not pump bottles, they contribute to ozone depletion.
 We’re also busy slathering sunscreen on ourselves during these mosquito prevalent months.
 There are a lot of chemicals being absorbed through our skin.